ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 ## H3 to H6

-To test these hypotheses, we also plan to conduct a MANOVA with feedback and interpolated activity as the independent variables and the number of correct answers on the final test and the number of chosen intrusive distractors among incorrect answers.
+To test these hypotheses, we also plan to conduct a two-way MANOVA with feedback and interpolated activity as the independent variables, and the number of correct answers on the final test and the number of chosen intrusive distractors as the dependent variables.
 We will exclude the rereading group from this analysis.
 In line with the hypotheses, we will be looking at the main effect of feedback on the combination of DVs, the main effect of interpolated activity on the combination of DVs, and the interaction effect of the IVs on the combination of DVs.

 To follow up on the omnibus analysis, we will employ the same general procedure used for testing the first two hypotheses, which was outlined above.
 We will assess the importance of the individual DVs for each